githubEdit

 For the rare cases we want to sync production from the development site

-We already have a monthly sync that completely overrides stage and dev environments directly from production.
+We already have a monthly syncarrow-up-right that completely overrides stage and dev environments directly from production.
 We don't have any automation in place for the reverse process, as it can be risky but also rarely needed.

 As part of the new Information Architecture project it's often easier for NROs to content freeze on production, make all the necessary changes on their dev site and then ask from the P4 team to migrate them over to production.